 If dealing with messages as they arrive in one long stream sounds like too much hard work, you're probably the sort of person that ignores the inbox until it just can't be ignored any longer.
 What that usually means is a massive mess of messages that you'll need to eventually deal with one-by-one.
 Or not.

 Instead, just open up the inbox or folder you want to organize, long-press on an item and it'll give you the option to select as many more as you want.
-Once you have the messages you want selected, you can move them, assign a label, mark them as important, delete them, archive them or mark them as unread.
+Once you have the messages you want selected, you can move them, snooze them assign a label, mark them as important (or not), delete them, archive them or mark them as unread or spam.
 You can also just click the icon next to each email to select more than one rather than long-pressing.

 Then once you have them all under control again, you'll deal with them as they start rolling in again, right?

 Love 'em or hate 'em, emails widgets can be a time-saver.
 Anything that prevents you from opening the inbox even once is welcomed in our book.